zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 Search and Data Announcement packets to maintain and search for announcements.

 ## Background: NAT and the Tox DHT
+Although storing and retrieving data at a key is the primary purpose of a Kademlia-style DHT, the Tox DHT adapts Kademlia in a way (described below) which causes nodes to often include nodes behind restrictive NAT in their routing tables.
+This is useful for the main purpose of the Tox DHT, which is to look up nodes rather than data, but means we have to work a little harder to robustly use it for storage.

 ```
                A
        |FCo|ARs|PRs|Sym